1ShivamPandey/MoviewReview/README.md

 # Getting Started

+# My Approach :
+1: I first create a react-native cli app.
+2: I researched on ombd api and how can i utitlise it completely
+3: Started with the app created navigations to handle the routes .
+4: install packages like asyncstorage and axios to help store and fetch data .
+5: Made a search bar and use ombd api key to make a search query functionality which searches relevant movie based on the word .
+6: show the data using the flatlist .
+7: #New data is loaded once you reached the limit ,(load more functionality) 8:You are now navigated to movie details screen where data is whon to you .
+9: Add to favourite button is there to added the movie to the asyncstorage .
+10:That data is fetched ion the Favourite screen .

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.

 ## Step 1: Start Metro